WHAT IS IT?

-Criminals advertise schemes promising high returns through cryptocurrency investing or mining.
+Criminals advertise schemes promising, in some cases, high returns through cryptocurrency investing or mining.
 These adverts may look official, include celebrity endorsements or personal testimonies.
-Often the celebrities may not even know their name has been put to a scam.
+Often the celebrities may not even know their name or photograph has been used.

-Some people who have been scammed don’t realise for a long time, they might make multiple or regular payments to the criminal and only realise when they try to withdraw their money from the ‘scheme’.
+Some people who have been scammed don’t realise for some time.
+They might make multiple or regular payments to the criminal and only realise when they try to withdraw their money from the ‘scheme’.

 If something goes wrong with a cryptocurrency investment you are unlikely to get your money back, because they mostly aren’t covered by the UK’s Financial Services Compensation Scheme.

 - You see adverts on social media, sometimes celebrity endorsed, offering unrealistic returns on investments

 - You’re contacted by phone, email or social media about an opportunity using aggressive techniques and incentives to buy before certain deadlines

 - You’re told your buying in at the perfect time.
 You may be offered a high return on your investment with apparently little or no risk

 - You’re pressurised into making a decision with no time for consideration